Postpartum depression: symptoms, treatment, how to help?

 Postnatal depression: symptoms

-The axial symptoms of postpartum depression are considered persistent depression and fatigue, combined with fear for the development and health of the child.
-There may also be intrusive thoughts, most often related to the desire to abandon or harm a child.
-Fear and excessive and inadequate concern for the offspring's health are often observed.
+The axial symptoms of postpartum depression are considered persistent depression and fatigue, combined with fear for the development and health of the childIntrusive thoughts may also appear, most often related to the desire to abandon or harm the child and/or oneself.
+Anxiety and excessive and inappropriate concern for the child's health are often observed.

 To the rest symptoms of postpartum depression, in addition to depressed mood, include: